 While on faculty at the University of California, San Francisco, she also trained in 5 Element Worsley-Styled Acupuncture and lectured widely on topics in Holistic Medicine/Women’s Health/and Acupuncture.
-She completed her training with the Institute of Functional Medicine and is an IFM certified practitioner.
+She completed her training with the Institute for Functional Medicine and is an IFM certified practitioner.
 She continues to develop her skills through the Institute for Functional Medicine and completed an additional advanced development program with them.

 Dr. Rand has always believed that there was more to treating patients than what she learned in medical school and her residency.
 After finally realizing she could no longer practice in the traditional confines of a 10-minute office visit with the overuse of pharmaceuticals, she came to the conclusion that Functional Medicine offered a better and broader way to practice.
 By activating nature and your own body’s ability to heal, she has tapped into the greatest pharmacy out there.

 She feels honored to be able to practice in this way!

 Dr. Rand received her undergraduate degree from Cornell University in 1987 with dual majors in Biopsychology and Art History.

 She subsequently earned her medical degree at the Cornell University Medical College in New York City in 1991, where she garnered the prize for top honors in Internal Medicine and was elected to the coveted Alpha Omega Alpha national honor medical society.